sappyk/xmlSign/README.md

-# Подпись всего документа по стандарту GOST3411WITHECGOST3410-2012-256
+# Document signature according to GOST3411WITHECGOST3410-2012-256 standart
-- Проект предназначен для подписи всего документа по стандарту GOST3411WITHECGOST3410-2012-256.
+- The project is intended for signing a document according to the GOST3411WITHECGOST3410-2012-256 standard.
-- Подпись сохраняется в отдельный файл формата .sig
+- The signature is saved in a .sig file
-- Подписанный файл и подпись пакуются в zip архив
+- The signed file and the signature are packed into a zip archive
-* В работе используется библиотека BounceCastle
+* The project uses the BounceCastle library